 Once you have found the file(s) you want to submit, select the file name in the lefthand list and click the Add>>> button to add the name to the righthand list.
-If you want to add all files in a folder, just select the folder and use the Add>>> button.
 Keep doing this until the righthand list contains all the files you want to submit.
 If any of the files are of the wrong type or have names of the wrong form, Submit will let you know before putting them on the list.
 It will give you a chance to correct the names of files that are of the right type, but not named correctly.
 (This does not change the names of the files on your computer, only the name sent to the Grade Grinder.)
-You will also be able to skip files that are not appropriate for submission.
 When you are finished choosing files, click the Done button under the righthand file list.